 Highlights and Themes

-For more details about my recent activities, I invite you to continue following along on my refreshed Listen, Link, Lead webpage: virginiawestern.edu/president.
-You may even find that you’ve made your photo debut.
-And yes, I will admit that I keep an eye on the page analytics to see if anyone is following along.
+For more details about my recent activities, I invite you to continue following along on my Listen, Link, Lead webpage at virginiawestern.edu/president.
+You may even find that you’ve made a photo appearance from one of these recent events.

 Looking Ahead